Frye History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Frye are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Frye include: Fry, Frye, Free and others.

 Some of the Frye family moved to Ireland, but this topic is not covered in this excerpt.
-Another 31 words(2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Frye or a variant listed above:

-Frye Settlers in the United States in the 17th Century
+Frye Settlers in United States in the 17th Century

 - Adrian Frye, who settled in Maine in 1630